Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 _YUI3_ uses [CSS][3] selectors to access parts of the webpage.
 This typically is by indentifing an element via an _id_ or _class_ attribute.
 You may also use CSS psuedo classes and element relationships to target a specific element in the page (e.g. the second _li_ contained in a _ul_ list).
-There is a cost to caculating where in the _DOM_ your element is so like in _jQuery_ the best practice in _YUI3_ is to save the reference if you need it more than once.
-Here's an example _script_ element for improving our first _getting-started.html_ example where we're saving the DOM selector results.
+There is a cost to caculating where in the _DOM_ your element is so like _jQuery_ the best practice in _YUI3_ is to save the reference if you need it more than once.
+This can be done by assigning the reference to a variable.
+Here's an example _script_ element showing the assignment and use of the saved elements.

 ```HTML